html2rss/html2rss-configs/README.md

 Contributions are more than welcome!

-### Adding a new config.yml
+### Adding a new config

-1. create a yml file in `lib/html2rss/configs/domainname.tld/whatever.yml`.
-2. create a rspec file in `spec/html2rss/configs/domainname.tld/whatever.yml_spec.rb`.

-The yml file only requires a `channel` and a `selectors` object.

-Peek into the existing files and the [html2rss test config](https://github.com/gildesmarais/html2rss/blob/master/spec/config.test.yml).

-Modified or added configs will be used on CI to fetch the feed and check for the presence of feed items.

-See [.travis.yml -> scripts](https://github.com/gildesmarais/html2rss-configs/blob/master/.travis.yml) which commands will be executed during build.
+There's a generator for that! 🆒

+`make config domain=domainname.tld name=whatever`

+Change `domain` and `name` values to desired values.
+Then head to the generated files and add the selectors etc.

+Look around in the existing config.yml files, e.g. the extensive [github.com/nuxt.js_releases.yml](https://github.com/gildesmarais/html2rss-configs/blob/master/lib/html2rss/configs/github.com/nuxt.js_releases.yml).

 ### Gotchas and tips & tricks